ShuonanChen/ML-Climate-Project-Template-Fall2022/journal.md

 ## name conventions and layers
 1. vegetation `ds0984`
     - only one layer ds0984
+    - (only within kings kayon and sequoia park so might not be that useful?)
 2. prescribed fire burns `ds0397`
     - only one layer ds0397
 3. fire perimeter through 2021 `fire21_1`/`fire21_2`
     - `['firep21_2', 'rxburn21_2', 'Non_RXFire_Legacy13_2']`
     - these are the size of (21688, 20), (8027, 17), (864, 17).
     -  corresponds to `wildfire history, prescribed burns, and other fuel modification projects` -- we porbably are only interested in the frist two
+    - it turns out... the second layer (prescribed fire) is basically the same thing but sliglhtly updated from above ds397. so we will be using fire21_2 only.
 4. post-fire soil erosion `perod04_1` (this file seems to be currupted, abandoned)
     - `['perod04_1', 'VAT_perod04_1', 'fras_aux_perod04_1', 'fras_blk_perod04_1', 'fras_bnd_perod04_1', 'fras_ras_perod04_1']`
 5. sequoia groves `CA_Sierra_groves`